SelinaHhan/RecipeAnalysis/README.md

 ### Univariate Analysis
-To explore the distribution of numerical features, we focused on two key variables: `calories` and `minutes` (cookingg time).
+To explore the distribution of numerical features, we focused on two key variables: `calories` and `minutes` (cooking time).
 Due to skewness, we applied log transformation.

 #### Log-Transformed Calories
 To understand the skewness of numeric features such as calories and cooking time, we log-transform these variables to make their distributions more symmetric: